What is Leaky Gut Syndrome?

 Leaky gut is often at the root of so many other common digestive disorders such as irritable bowel syndrome, and ulcerative colitis, as well as more less severe issues like constipation, gas and bloating.
-In addition to contributing to gut issues, LGS can also manifest outside the gut, causing problems such as eczema, psoriasis, and a more recent association, autommune disease.
+In addition to contributing to gut issues, LGS can also manifest outside the gut, causing problems such as eczema, psoriasis, and a more recent association, autoimmune disease.

 Generally speaking, LGS, as well as digestive issues in general, are common, because of today's modern lifestyle.
 There is not one main culprit, but rather many contributing factors that lead to the development of this condition.
 Common causes include poor diet, overuse of medications including antacids, NSAIDs and antibiotics, stress, hormonal imbalances and neurological diseases.
-Diet's high in refined carbohydrates, sugar, and toxins like industrialized oils/wheat, and low in fermentable fibers are likely to cause gut issues.
+Diet's high in refined carbohydrates, sugar, and toxins like industrialized oils/wheat, and low in fermentable fibres are likely to cause gut issues.

 What’s more, these issues also contribute to unhealthy gut flora, so chances are if you have LGS, you also have an unbalanced gut flora.
 Luckily there are many steps you can take on your own to improve your gut health and help heal your intestinal lining.

-- Ensure digestive efficiency - Ensuring your body is appropriately digesting food is key to preventing excess toxins from leaking.
+Ensuring your body is appropriately digesting food is key to preventing excess toxins from leaking.
 Specifically, restoring stomach acid and replacing digestive enzymes will be vital to maintaining gastrointestinal integrity.
 Finding a supplement that contains both HCL, ox bile and a range of digestive enzymes will cover all the basics.

-- Restore intestinal lining - After removing toxins and improving digestion, restoring the damaged intestinal lining is critical to treating LGS.
+After removing toxins and improving digestion, restoring the damaged intestinal lining is critical to treating LGS.
 To tackle this, supplements that help rebuild intestinal cells such as L-glutamine and N-acetyl glucosamine come highly recommended.
 After that, addressing inflammation will also help prevent further intestinal permeability.
 Supplements like slippery elm and DGL licorice will help to sooth the digestive tract while MSM and quercetin address chronic inflammation.

-- Manage stress levels - Always easier said than done, but managing stress levels is key to improving the outcome of any disease or condition.
+Always easier said than done, but managing stress levels is key to improving the outcome of any disease or condition.
 A body under stress is less efficient and more susceptible to damage.
 It is up to the individual to determine the best methods for reducing stress, but equally as important as diet.